Hasodikis/ThinkPad-460-OpenCore/README.md

+# THIS REPO WILL NOT BE UPDATED FURTHER.
+PLEASE GO TO THE NEW REPO AT https://github.com/Hasodikis/Thinkpad-T460-Hackintosh

 # Lenovo ThinkPad T460 Hackintosh MacOS 13 Ventura - OpenCore
 This repo contains the files and scripts to install MacOS on the Lenovo T460 family.